Ujjwaltyagi31/Codtech-Data-Science-Internship-Tasks/Task1_ETL/Readme.md

 ## 🏅 Internship
 This task was completed as part of the Data Science Internship offered by CodTech IT Solutions.

-### "This task not only strengthened my skills in data preprocessing and pipeline automation but also laid a strong foundation for building real-world data science solutions.
-Looking forward to more challenges ahead in this exciting journey!"
+### This task not only strengthened my skills in data preprocessing and pipeline automation but also laid a strong foundation for building real-world data science solutions.
+Looking forward to more challenges ahead in this exciting journey!